rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-nordmart-pipelines.md

 #### 5 - stakater-helm-push-v1 🅿

-The helm-push task packages the application helm chart, creates the tag for chart, and finally pushes it to the chart repository.
+The `helm-push` task packages the application Helm chart, creates the tag for chart, and finally pushes it to the chart repository.

 The repo path, chart repository url, prnumber, git revision, and git tag are taken as parameters

 #### 6 - stakater-update-cd-repo-v3 ⚙️

 When the pipeline is triggered by merge on default branch, this task is responsible for updating the image and chart version for the application in the gitops repo.
-The gitops repo in our case is the nordmart-apps-gitops-config repo.
+The gitops repo in our case is the `nordmart-apps-gitops-config` repo.
 In case the pipeline is triggered by a PR, this task creates a Environment Provisioner CR for dynamic test environment.

 #### 7 - stakater-push-main-tag-v1 📤